 The huge China numbers are no accident.
 Disney has had its eye on the Chinese market since it began filming "Iron Man 3" last year.

-The movie was partly financed by the Chinese studio DMG, which will co-distribute in China.
+The movie was partly financed by the Chinese studio DMG, which is co-distributing in China.
 A version of movie edited specifically for the Chinese market includes a number of scenes filmed on location in the People's Republic and several added scenes in Mandarin, as well as an appearance by one of that country's most popular actresses, Fan Bingbing.